ESG strategy: Improve ESG Ratings and Drive Positive Change with Perception Tracking

 Beyond compliance: Consumers and employees want businesses to do more on ESG

-Tracking an ESG score enables companies to detect the problem areas, benchmark their success toward sustainable and ethical transition, as well as communicate the progress to all stakeholders.
+Tracking an ESG score enables companies to detect problem areas, benchmark their success toward sustainable and ethical transition, and communicate progress to all stakeholders through transparent ESG reporting.

 2. It can be profitable